 Throughout this policy, an "individual" refers to the College's students and employees.
-Also, the "network" refers to the physical wiring, the logical data network and its protocols, the Internet access provided by Enterprise State Community College, stand-alone computers, and the campus mini-computer and PC systems attached to the data network.
+Also, the "network" refers to the physical wiring, the logical data network and its protocols, the Internet access provided by Enterprise State Community College, stand-alone computers, and any other computer systems attached to the data network.
 Students and ESCC employees are not allowed to connect their personal computers and/or laptops to the wired network.

-Technology resources may be used for legal purposes in accordance with ethical standards of the College community and in the spirit of cooperative collegiality.
+Technology resources may be used for legal purposes in accordance with ethical standards of the College.